 Same Sky works with women in Rwanda to provide a hand up (not a hand-out).
 They provide artists in Rwanda with the training and tools to create beautiful handmade jewelry, which is then available worldwide through Same Sky’s global reach.
 They empower Rwandan women, giving them the opportunity to earn twenty times more than the average wage in Sub-Saharan Africa.

-These are just a few of the amazing jewelry companies out there who are striving to make a difference in the world by improving transparency in sourcing materials, by supporting local artisans, by upholding Fairtrade standards, and by making ethical and charitable work the foundation of their company.
-These are my favorite ethical jewelry companies but there are so many.
+These are just a few of the amazing ethical jewelry companies out there who are striving to make a difference in the world by improving transparency in sourcing materials, by supporting local artisans, by upholding Fairtrade standards, and by making ethical and charitable work the foundation of their company.
+These are my favorites but there are so many!
 Be a conscience consumer, and take a look at where the things you’re buying come from.
 Consumers have great power through their purchasing, so let’s support the companies that are doing their part to make the world a better place.

 All photos were sourced from the companies to which they reference.